openssl/technical-policies/policies/coding-style.md

     #define CONSTEXP (CONSTANT | 3)
 ```

 Beware of similar issues with macros using parameters.
-The GNU cpp manual
+The [GNU cpp manual][8]
 deals with macros exhaustively.

 ## Chapter 10: Allocating memory